-Seattle weather forecast: Western WA’s warmest day of 2023 just ahead
+Warmest day of 2023 just ahead, but then ...

 Apart from some scattered high clouds Thursday, conditions will continue to be dry, bright and sunny across Western Washington through the end of the workweek.

-Highs will peak several degrees above this time of year’s average temperature, stretching into the mid 60s to low 70s.
+Highs will peak several degrees above this time of year’s average temperature, stretching into the mid 60s to low 70s on Thursday.

 As the sun bends its way around the Cascades Friday morning, the warmest day of the week will begin, “and then things get really pleasant for us the next couple days,” said Carly Kovacik, a meteorologist with the weather service in Seattle.